If you’re behind in your mortgage payments, you may be worried about losing your home.

 After assessing your situation under the Mortgage Arrears Resolution Process, your lender may offer you an alternative repayment arrangement - often called a mortgage restructure.
 Read more about the types of arrangements available and some points to consider when assessing the offer.

 The interlinked problems of mortgage arrears and personal debt have given rise to a series of initiatives.
-Find out more about these responses, which include new personal insolvency options and easier access to bankruptcy.
+Find out more about these responses, which include personal insolvency options and easier access to bankruptcy.

 Under the national mortgage-to-rent scheme, people who are having trouble paying their mortgages can switch from owning their home to renting their home as social tenants.
 If you take up the mortgage-to-rent option, you will no longer own your home or have any financial interest in it.